IObrizio/pikachu_diy_badge/README.md

 Here you could fine the complete project to make your own badge.

-Schematic
+- Schematic
-PCB
+- PCB
-BOM
+- BOM

-It's a simple blinky LED circuit, just a couple of components , basicly is an oscilador made of RC circuit.
+It's a simple blinking LED circuit, just a couple of components , basically is an oscillator made of RC circuit.
 It run from a 3.0 volts cr2032 battery.